-Last summer, I worked with fellow graduate students to co-author a petition demanding our department do a lot more to address systemic racism.
+In 2020, I worked with fellow graduate students to co-author a petition demanding our department do a lot more to address systemic racism.
 We have done a lot of organizing since then, achieving department-level wins (e.g. a full-time Diversity Officer for EECS, more student involvement in faculty hiring, transparency in admission stats shared with the community, regular town halls and progress reports, etc) and institute-wide (transitional funding for graduate students in unhealthy advising situations).
-Still a lot more work to be done, but you gotta appreciate the wins you can get (and take care of each other), because the work can be exhausting.

-I am currently interning at the ACLU of Massachusetts’s Tech for Liberty program, working on police surveillance (we don’t like it), hybrid in-person/online public meetings (we do like it), and other projects.
-Previous internships have included:
+Last summer, I interned at the ACLU of Massachusetts’s Tech for Liberty program, working on police surveillance (we don’t like it), increasing access to public meetings (we do like it), and other projects.
+Previous internships have included also:

 - June 2020 – March 2021: International Digital Accountability Council (privacy watchdog for mobile apps)

 - January 2020: IDA Science and Technology Policy Institute (consulting-like analysis for federal agencies)

 - June – August 2019: Aledade (healthcare startup to align doctor-patient incentives)

 Something I could be doing better at?
 Is it too awkward to mention to me in-person?
 Let me know anonymously!